nikkirubinstein/ResGuides-Introductory-R-Workshop/gitbooksintro.md

-# gitbooks_intro

-# gettingstarted

-This is a tutorial on how to create a minimal gitbook with github integration.
-This workflow will set up a gitbook from an existing github repository, this way the webhooks enabling syncing get automatically created and you can edit your book from the the github or gitbook.com end.
+# Creating your own lessons

+Follow these instructions to create you own `ResGuides` lesson using this book as a template.

 ##Step 1: github

-Create a copy of this repository using the github importer...https://github.com/new/import
+Create a __copy__ of this repository in using the github [importer](https://github.com/new/import).
+Make sure to give your new lesson a new name, e.g. `ResGuides: Data Science with Python`

 [](https://help.github.com/articles/creating-a-new-repository/)